RayanXY/Java-LP_II/README.md

 ## LP II ##

-This codes were made by RAYAN AVELINO. ⒸAll rights reserved.
+This codes were made by RAYAN AVELINO.